Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 Bettane & Desseauve

-Jean-Pierre Savare, Parisian businessman and vineyard owner, bought this seven-hectare vineyard in early 2018, in partnership with the Cazeneuve family (Château Paloumey, cru bourgeois in Haut-Médoc).
-Martine Cazeneuve has taken over the management of Franc-Mayne.
-This silky-bodied, long-lasting wine has gained in distinction and depth since the 2018 vintage.
+Jean-Pierre Savare, a Parisian businessman and wine estate owner, purchased this seven-hectare vineyard in early 2018, in partnership with the Cazeneuve family (Château Paloumey, a cru bourgeois in Haut-Médoc).
+Martine Cazeneuve took over the management of Franc-Mayne.
+This silky-bodied wine with a clean finish has gained in distinction and depth since the 2018 vintage.

 Guide Hachette des vins

-It came very close to Favorite, this 2016 with its intense nose of raspberry, kirsch and blueberry, underlined by fine notes of coconut.
-On the palate, it's archetypal in its fleshiness and density.
+It came close to Favorite, this 2016 with its intense nose of raspberry, kirsch, and blueberry, underscored by subtle notes of coconut.
+On the palate, it is archetypal in its fleshiness and density.
 Its powerful tannins are enveloped and the long finish respects the fruit.
-A wine for the future, combining power and elegance.
+A wine with a bright future that combines power and elegance.
 2023-2030.

-Franc-Mayne, a classified growth from the outset (1959), with a totally renovated 7-hectare vineyard and well-situated on the limestone plateau of Saint-Émilion, was taken over in 2018 by the Savare family.
-Notourism, the estate's other specialty, remains a priority for the new team led by Martine Cazeneuve, with the opening of five guest rooms in spring 2019.
+Franc-Mayne, classified since its inception in 1959, with its 7-hectare vineyard completely renovated and well located on the limestone plateau of Saint-Émilion, was taken over in 2018 by the Savare family.
+Wine tourism, another specialty of the estate, remains a priority for the new team led by Martine Cazeneuve, with the opening of five guest rooms in spring 2019.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France